 Frequently, the charge of risk of injury to a minor is added on to other charges in domestic violence disputes and other situations where law enforcement officials are called.

 The risk of injury charges are often much more serious than the underlying charges, so it is important to work with a Connecticut risk of injury to a minor lawyer on your case.
-A distinguished domestic violence lawyer who is familiar with how the courts handle these cases can help you work toward a strong result for your particular case.
+A distinguished domestic violence attorney who is familiar with how the courts handle these cases can help you work toward a strong result for your particular case.

-How Can Get Someone Arrested for Risk of Injury?
+What Can Get Someone Arrested for Risk of Injury?

 Although a wide variety of circumstances could arguably pose a risk to the health or morals of a child and get you arrested for Connecticut risk of injury to a minor charges under CGS 53-21, some of the more frequent scenarios occur when: